 Travel interruption and cancellation protection is one of the more valuable types of travel insurance that you normally see on higher-end travel cards.
 Generally, this perk on premium cards reimburses you for non-refundable travel tickets or activities in the case of an accident or other qualifying personal reasons — like if you decide it isn’t safe to travel.

 It’s rare for a no-annual-fee credit card to carry this kind of insurance, so that’s a plus.
 But this card’s particular interruption and cancellation coverage comes with a few caveats that may make it less helpful in many travel cancellation cases.

 For example, the Hotels.com Rewards card won’t reimburse your tickets (up to $2,000 or the ticket total per covered traveler per trip, if lower) if you change your mind or cancel your travel for reasons including personal scheduling issues, inclement weather or concerns developing about your destination.
 Your interruption and cancellation reimbursement won’t even cover accidents, injury or illness if a doctor doesn’t specifically tell you to return home.

 Rates and fees

-There are no annual fees or foreign transaction fees, which is great news if you’re a casual traveler.
+There are no annual fees or foreign currency conversion fees, which is great news if you’re a casual traveler.
 You can still count any vacation purchases toward your stamps without worrying about fees eating into any reward nights you earn while traveling overseas.

-The Hotels.com Rewards card doesn’t currently offer zero-interest periods for new purchases or balance transfers either.
-The ongoing APR is 14.99 percent to 22.99 percent Variable, depending on your creditworthiness.
+Unfortunately, the Hotels.com Rewards Visa doesn’t currently offer zero-interest periods for new purchases or balance transfers like several other no-annual-fee rewards cards provide.
+The ongoing APR is 17.99 percent to 25.99 percent variable, depending on your creditworthiness.